 Schedule a FREE call and we’ll show you how we structure plans for maximum tax efficiency.

 In a defined benefit plan, the plan sponsor contributes whatever is necessary to reach the promised payout at retirement age.
 An actuary converts the monthly annuity payable at retirement to a lump sum.
 The actuary then determines each year what amount is required as a contribution based on the current value of plan assets and the date those benefits are due to each participant.

 The contribution can vary depending on investment returns.
 Low investment returns cause higher required contributions, and high investment returns lower the contribution requirement.

 |Past service adjustment||$100|

 How to determine the cost of a defined benefit plan

-- How many employees does the company have?
+How many employees does the company have?
 Solo plans are relatively easy to administer.
 But the more employees the company has the more testing that is required.
 The illustration should have at least 80% going to the owner to make economic sense.

 Multiple conference calls and completing plan structuring with many parties can take time and add to the cost.
 Surprisingly, many CPAs and advisors don’t know much about these plans.
 You should communicate with all parties as soon as possible in order to eliminate errors.

 So if you are asking the question – how much does a defined benefit plan cost?
 The answer is…it depends.
 Services can vary substantially.
 But make sure that you do your own due diligence and find a third party administrator that can work within your budget.